 Cholera remains a serious public health burden globally and especially in regions where poverty and poor sanitation are prevalent [1].
 Bangladesh has one of the largest burdens of endemic cholera, with an estimated 109,052 cases each year, and approximately 66 million people are at risk of cholera [2].
 There are over 3,000-5,000 deaths annually due to cholera and high caseloads and frequent outbreaks in the country [2,3].
 The endemicity of cholera in Bangladesh is demonstrated by the predictable yearly occurrence of the disease in the country’s high-risk districts and the repetitive seasonal pattern of cholera outbreaks, in spring or autumn, or both [4].
 Indeed, cholera is increasingly becoming an urban disease, in Bangladesh particularly for Dhaka, the capital city of Bangladesh [5].
 Dhaka has also experienced massive cholera outbreaks in the past two decades, especially during major floods in 2007 and 2009.
 Indeed, residents of urban slums in Dhaka are still vulnerable to cholera infection [6,7].
 To address this problem, policy makers recognized that an effective vaccine and vaccination strategy are essential for urban Bangladesh [3].
 The World Health Organization (WHO) recommended oral cholera vaccine (OCV) for controlling cholera outbreaks in endemic regions of the world.
 In 2011 cholera was declared as a global priority at sixty-fourth World Health Assembly with a specific role for introducing OCV [8].

 The prevention of disease burden and death through vaccination is one of the most cost-effective and public health achievements of the 20th century [9–11].
+Bangladesh has experienced impressive improvements in increasing immunization coverage and a significant contribution to the reduction of childhood mortality.
+The Government of Bangladesh is the main driver of the immunization program where private and non-governmental organizations played strong complementary roles for vaccinating people.
+Urban Municipalities / City Corporation, along with local government have listed healthcare providers and established sites for vaccination, based on mainly on the population size of the wards (lowest administrative unit).
 However, introduction and sustainability of a new vaccine is still challenging in low resource countries as the costs of new vaccines are high relative to that of traditional vaccines and thus there is a need for prioritization [10,12].
 Therefore, the financing of new vaccines represents a major hurdle for immunization programs and its success depends on global commitment, internal financing mechanisms and technical and managerial capacity of those countries [13].
 Further, in order to scale up universal vaccination major financial commitments are often required from the public sector as well as from other related stakeholders [14].
 Additionally, private demand for vaccine that can be purchased on the private market would give important information about financing opportunity along with public funding.